 Chapter 2: Why Should Your Company Invest in Integrated Marketing?

-Beyond the simple fact that integrated marketing works and is practiced by thousands of successful companies across the world, there are many specific reasons as to why your company should be investing in this valuable practice.
-Here are five specific examples that are particularly important:
+Beyond the simple fact that integrated marketing works and is practiced by thousands of successful companies across the world, there are many specific reasons as to why your company should be investing in an integrated marketing communication plan.
+Here are five specific integrated marketing communication examples that are particularly important:

 - New Demographics Help Keep Your Business Thriving

 Some audiences are simply not reached through individual marketing approaches.
 For example, if you are running an email marketing campaign, you are only connecting with those who sign up for your mailing list.
 On the other hand, if you are running just a social media marketing campaign you risk falling on deaf ears at times.
 A nicely mixed marketing strategy will help you reach out to new key target markets in ways that you simply could not before.
 No other approach is as targeted and effectively broad as integrated marketing.